dotnet/csharpstandard/standard/lexical-structure.md

 The selected *conditional_section*, if any, is processed as a normal *input_section*: the source code contained in the section shall adhere to the lexical grammar; tokens are generated from the source code in the section; and pre-processing directives in the section have the prescribed effects.

-The remaining *conditional_section*s, if any, are processed as *skipped_section*s: except for pre-processing directives, the source code in the section need not adhere to the lexical grammar; no tokens are generated from the source code in the section; and pre-processing directives in the section shall be lexically correct but are not otherwise processed.
-Within a *conditional_section* that is being processed as a *skipped_section*, any nested *conditional_section*s (contained in nested `#if...#endif` and `#region...#endregion` constructs) are also processed as *skipped_section*s.
+The remaining *conditional_section*s, if any, are processed as one or more *skipped_section_part*s: except for pre-processing directives, the source code in the section need not adhere to the lexical grammar; no tokens are generated from the source code in the section; and pre-processing directives in the section shall be lexically correct but are not otherwise processed.
+Within a *conditional_section* that is being processed as one or more *skipped_section_part*s, any nested *conditional_section*s (contained in nested `#if...#endif` and `#region...#endregion` constructs) are also processed as one or more *skipped_section_part*s.

 > *Example*: The following example illustrates how conditional compilation directives can nest:
 > ```csharp